 Storm & Tornado Safety On The Road

-Although it is still early spring, we’ve had a number of tornados strike across the country causing incredible damage to homes, businesses, schools, farms and roadways.
+We’ve had a number of tornadoes strike across the country causing incredible damage to homes, businesses, schools, farms and roadways.
 We have seen devastating injuries and fatalities as a result of these powerful storms.
 The Veriha Safety Department have put together a few safety tips to help keep you safe should you encounter a tornado while out on the road.

 Please Make Yourself Familiar With The Following Safety Tips

 - Listen to the radio at low volume for updated weather alerts and warnings.
 Monitor the storm.
 Delay your trip if possible and find shelter indoors.
 Use your phone with hands free Bluetooth device and do not use your CB radio.

 - Do NOT seek shelter under a highway overpass – these over passes channel wind and debris with high winds making them more dangerous than being out in the open.

 - If possible, get clear of your vehicle and get lower than the level of the surrounding ground or roadway like a ravine or culvert.
 Lay face down and cover your head with a coat or blanket